johnsonj/progressive_render/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake rspec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+There is a dummy application located in spec/dummy/ that demonstrates a sample integration and can be used for interactive testing.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).